Translating & Interpreting Experience

 Since 2016, I also work as a translator and consultant to foreign media covering South Korea, and as a Korean language instructor at BeLingual BV.

 I hold a BA degree in International Studies (Political Science & International Relations) from Korea University and an MA in Society, Science and Technology Studies from Maastricht University.
-I currently hold an unconditional offer for a PhD in Population Health Sciences at the Usher Institute, Edinburgh University, and am due to start my degree in September 2019.
+I received an unconditional offer for a PhD in Population Health Sciences at the Usher Institute, Edinburgh University (September 2019), but eventually did not attend due to a job offer.

 I’ve also worked as a media intern at Assemblywoman Grace Meng’s office in Flushing, Queens, and as a research assistant at the Boston Consulting Group’s Seoul office.